Terek Cossacks: Soviet period

 Patch of Terek collaborators in the German XV SS Cossack Cavalry Corps.

-The arrival of the February and later the October Revolution caught most Cossacks on the front lines in Kurdistan.
-The unrequited mountainous peoples took full advantage of the crises, Chechens and Ingush on the Sunzha line wiping out several Cossack stanitsas.
+The arrival of the February and later the October Revolution caught most Terek Cossack units on the front lines in Kurdistan.
+The Chechen and Ingush mountain peoples, located along the Sunzha line, took full advantage of the crises, wiping out several Cossack stanitsas (district posts).

 In 1918, according to Peter Kenez, "The Bolsheviks were more successful in the nearby Terek.
 In November the Twelfth Red army defeated the Cossacks who fought independently of the Volunteer army."
 However, by January 1919, the defeat of the Eleventh Red Army forced the Twelfth to retreat from Terek towards Astrakhan.
 Yet, according to Kenez, "The Chechen and the Ingush were never subdued and their raids and risings made the Northern Caucasus a festering sore for the Volunteer Army."

 In 1920 many Terek Cossacks were deported to Ukraine and the northern part of European Russia, however soon after the deportation was reverted and in 1921 Mountain ASSR was formed.
 This left the former Sunzha-Terek Mesopotamia triangle split by the returned Chechen land stretching through the middle.
 The remaining portions were formed by the Sunzha Cossack Okrug which also encompassed lands around Grozny.
 However, the Sunzha's importance to the Vainakh peoples as their historical territorial heart ensured that the early communists, mindful of the claims of indigenous peoples, would return it in order to turn them from the Mensheviks toward the Bolsheviks (to balance out the anti-Bolshevik Cossacks).
 A deadlock formed in the Northern Caucasus.
 On one hand, the Cossacks were very adverse to Bolshevism, and the latter responded with a Decossackization policy.
 On the other hand, many mountainous peoples were hostile to any Russian rule, Red or White (most originally looked to the Reds as a force also fighting against their foes, the Cossacks, but after the Reds began adopting similar policies as their Tzarist predecessors, resentment resurfaced), and continued fighting Russian/Cossack populations.
-In the end, the Red Army had to use Cossack tactics and hire local population to police the region.
+In the end, the Red Army had to use Cossack tactics and hire local levies to police the region.
 The idea of sandwiching a Cossack district within a Chechen autonomy was seen as a solution.